-Last week, Graphisoft had the annual launch of its product family at its “Building Together” event, which was a special one this year as it was its 40th anniversary as a company.
+Last week, Graphisoft had the annual launch of its product family, which was a special one this year as it was its 40th anniversary as a company.
 While the launch event was streamed virtually, I also had the opportunity to attend it in person in Budapest with a group of other media professionals and talk to Graphisoft’s executive team to better understand the company’s current focus and future vision.

 An overview of the key product updates that were shared, as well as a future roadmap, are captured in this article.

 In addition to the official release of version 26 of its flagship BIM application, Archicad, and updates to its BIMx mobile and web model viewing app and its BIMcloud cloud collaboration solution, the biggest news from Graphisoft at this year’s launch was the addition of the MEP BIM application, DDScad, into its ecosystem.
 This follows from Graphisoft’s merger earlier this year with the developer of DDScad, Data Design System (DDS), which has now been rebranded as Graphisoft Building Systems.
 This furthers Graphisoft’s position as a multi-product AEC technology company that can provide a multi-disciplinary BIM solution as opposed to primarily an architectural one.